prateek/TimeseriesDelta/README.md

 ##### Three top-level attributes:
 - `timeseries.file.delimiter`: the delimiter used to seperate fields in the input files
 - `timeseries.time.column`: the column index (zero-based) which contains the unix timestamp.
-- `timeseries.compute.aliases`: a comma seperated list of unique aliases (at least one alias is required)
+- `timeseries.compute.aliases`: a comma separated list of unique aliases (at least one alias is required)

 ##### For each unique *\<alias\>*
 The following attributes are required, unless explicitly mentioned otherwise: